edbennett/performant-numpy/_episodes/03-broadcasting.md

 > function which reads an image into an array with this format.
 > (This functionality was previously provided by `scipy.misc`.)
 >
-> Read in an image from your hard drive with the following code
+> Read in a JPEG image from your hard drive with the following code
 >
 > ~~~
 > %matplotlib inline